gkweston/data-soccer/README.md

 # data-soccer
-Basic automated soccer game to practice implementation of human teamwork traits in traditional computers
+Basic automated soccer game to experiment with modeling human behavior in a digital environment.
+Focusing specifically on teamwork traits.